-Planning and management of multiple reservoir systems have been and continue to be the subject of numerous research works.
+Planning and management of multiple reservoir systems has been the subject of numerous research works and continues to be so.
 This attention is due to the essential benefits arising from reservoir system operation (e.g., hydropower) in combination with the reduction of natural risks (e.g., flood control).
 The problem of reservoir planning and/or management is most often stated as an optimal control problem.
-Its solution is not an easy task because of the large number of variables involved, the nonlinearity of the system dynamics, the stochastic nature of future inflows, and other uncertainties of the system (e.g., leakage from reservoirs).
+Its solution is not an easy task due to the large number of variables involved, the non-linearity of the system dynamics, the stochastic nature of future inflows and other uncertainties of the system (e.g., leakage from reservoirs).

-Stochastic dynamic programming (SDP) has been repeatedly used by many researchers to study the problem [e.g., Su and Deininger, 1972, 1974; Askew, 1974a, b; Sniedovich, 1979; 1980a, b; Bras et al., 1983; Stedinger et al., 1984].
+Stochastic dynamic programming (SDP) has been repetitively used by many researchers to study the problem [Su and Deininger, 1972, 1974; Askew, 1974a, b; Sniedovich, 1979; 1980a, b; Bras et al., 1973; Stedinger et al., 1984; among others].
 SDP could be satisfactory if it did not require excessive amounts of computer time and storage.
-To increase the efficiency of the solution algorithm, some researchers have treated the inflows' stochasticity in an analytic way without state-space discretization and then applied efficient deterministic optimization methods [Wasimi and Kitanidis, 1983; Loaiciga and Mariño, 1985; Georgakakos and Marks, 1987].
-For example, Georgakakos and Marks [1987] represented the reservoir system dynamics in a statespace form and proposed an extension of stochastic control theory, which they termed extended linear quadratic Gaussian (ELOG).
-In this way these authors obtained a very efficient algorithm at the expense of an accurate representation of the stochastic structure of inflows (i.e., only Gaussian independent
+To increase the efficiency of the solution algorithm, some researchers have treated the inflows' stochasticity in an analytic way without state space discretization and then applied efficient deterministic optimization methods [Wasimi and Kitanidis, 1983; Loaiciga and Mariño, 1985; Georgakakos and Marks, 1987].
+For example, Georgakakos and Marks [1987] represented the reservoir system dynamics in a state space form and proposed an extension of stochastic control theory, which they termed Extended Linear Quadratic Gaussian (ELQG).
+In this way, these authors obtained a very efficient algorithm at the expense of an accurate representation of the stochastic structure of inflows (i.e., only Gaussian independent inflows were considered).
+In later studies [Georgakakos, 1989] the problem of the representation of the stochastic structure of inflows was effectively tackled.
+Other researchers continued their studies in the direction of stochastic dynamic programming with the purpose of remedying its deficiencies.
+Efficient interpolation schemes for dynamic programming (DP) algorithms are discussed by Johnson et al. [1993].
+The problem of errors resulting from the state space discretization in discrete dynamic programming was tackled [Kitanidis and Foufoula-Georgiou, 1987; Foufoula-Georgiou and Kitanidis, 1988; Foufoula-Georgiou, 1991].
+These authors proposed Gradient Dynamic Programming, which is based on an interpolation scheme of the cost-to-go function at each stage and reduces the error due to discretization significantly.